Juniorgon/Juniorgon/README.md

 🏐 Volleyball player

-📚 Continuous learner passionate about technology
+📚 Passionate about technology and continuous learning

 ---